 It rings foreboding, an occasional squeak making you feel as if you’re not alone.
 Not in a particularly benevolent way, neither.
 The ringing pitch increases, the tension is building and you feel something of utmost importance is about to unfold.
 A carousel of sound spins, sometimes sounding far and distant and sometimes sounding too close to home.
 Is that massive, chugging fan closing in to cut?
 It seems like the drum of a washing machine has been launched into space, its churning of clothes high pitched as it propels into oblivion.
 It becomes distant as the song fades out.

 This was a very ambitious release.
 Some people genuinely try to get away with releasing single and double track length EPs, sometimes barely deviating from the approximate three minute structure.
 This, however, is bold and could open Scott to far more criticism than, say, splitting this piece into three to six separate parts.
 It’s because of this that he’s definitely bold putting it out as one.
 It was definitely worthwhile not splitting the whole narrative into separate parts.

-Following his gut arguably saved the EP from sounding very disjointed if split in say the conventional way that, daresay, concept pieces are put together.
-This is almost besides the point to what the music actually achieves.
+Following his gut arguably saved the EP from sounding very disjointed, if split in say the conventional way that, daresay, concept pieces are put together.
+This is almost beside the point to what the music actually achieves.
 Whether split into one, three or six this EP is a journey into sound, and different listeners will interpret differently depending on the power of their varying imaginations as everyone is unique.